Jay Ligatti awarded Excellence in Innovation Award

 September 25, 2017

-Dr. Jay Ligatti, an associate professor at the USF Department of Computer Science and Engineering, was recently selected to receive the Excellence in Innovation Award from USF Research & Innovation.
-Dr. Ligatti had accomplished the following, which were instrumental in the decision to grant him this award:
+Jay Ligatti, an associate professor at the USF Department of Computer Science and Engineering, was recently selected to receive the Excellence in Innovation Award from USF Research & Innovation.
+Professor Ligatti had accomplished the following, which were instrumental in the decision to grant him this award:

 - A patent Protecting hardware against power-analysis.

 - A patent enabling users to log in to systems securely, without entering passwords or fingerprints, by having multiple of their devices collaboratively respond to cryptographic challenges, in a technique co-authentication.

 - Two grants totaling $253,590, one of which led to the development of new methods for generating cryptographic keys, which are now being described in a provisional patent application.

 - Intel's adoption of his control-flow integrity (CFI) technology, for constraining software to execute along well-defined paths.

 Professor Ligatti was invited to a luncheon on September 25 at the USF Research Park Galleria, where he was recognized and honored at the luncheon, and invited to the stage to receive a certificate and award check.